RMWinslow/RMWinslow.github.io/3102/twoperiod-soe.md

-## How does this change the effects of shocks in the model:
+## How does this change the effects of shocks in the model?

 The labor market works pretty much the same as before.
 Our agents are price-takers, which means they were already behaving as if the interest rate were exogenous.